ghpalmer/100-days-of-code/log.md

 **Today's Progress**: Grid Flexbox Responsive Design

 **Thoughts:** Went through CSS Trick's Guides on Flexbox and Grid.
 The grid one was kinda tough because I didn't have the same amount of playtime with it as I did with Flexbox, which means I def need to find more tutorials and challenges that explain it so I can get a better grasp on it.
 I started Udacity's course on responsive web design.
 Once I finish that as well as solidifying my knowledge on Grid, it'll be time to start some projects....... finally

+### Day 30: Aug 22nd, 2020

+**Today's Progress**: Responsive Web Design

+**Thoughts:** Worked through part 1 of the project in the course and BOY DID I LEARN THE HARD WAY.
+Spent 3 hours completely doing the project wrong.
+I overthought the instructions and paid the price for it.

+Reflection: My first mistake was overthinking the instructions.
+Once I added the Viewpoint meta tag I thought everything was supposed to become responsive when in fact none of the elements were adjusted to be responsive.
+After that happened I immediately switched my screen to a smaller size and try to fix everything.
+What I should of done was go through each line of CSS and make sure all of my units were set to be responsive and widths were at 100%, and then from there adjusting the size and seeing what happens at smaller viewpoints.